 Many people collect other village pieces and build a village collection.
 The creations are part of the historic Cat’s Meow Village Collection, which has been producing iconic wood ornaments for over 35 years.

 The local historical society and other local outlets will be producing limited batches of the Somerset Hills Keepsake Village.
-A small inventory should also be available at the Brick Academy Museum as well as online via the Mr. Local History Gift Shop.

 How do I Get One?

 Our online store accepts multiple forms of payment including credit/debit cards and Paypal.

 The collection is the ultimate local personal gift.
 Great for those moving into the area, or for those who’ve left the area.
 They also make great gifts for those who just like to remember the fond memories of the area.

 The Cat’s Meow